 Salon cost is £325: We will meet around 14 hours over the five days.
 The first meeting starts at 5:45 Wednesday evening; the last meeting is scheduled for 9:30-11:30 Sunday morning.
 On previous trips, many have stayed in St Ives through Sunday evening to have time for further exploration and reflection.
 Please discuss this option with Sue and Mike from No4 St Ives if you are interested.

-We will enjoy dinner out on Wednesday and Saturday…other costs will include the optional boat trip & visit to the St Ives gallery.
+We will enjoy dinner out on Wednesday and Friday…other costs will include the optional boat trip & visit to the St Ives gallery.

 Getting there: The train from London takes just over five hours, with one change at St Erth for the branch line to St Ives.